 Hard on the heels of a drought which has brought hunger and hardship to the Indian state of Bihar, has come an epidemic of smallpox.

-Hard on the heels of a drought which has brought hunger and hardship to the Indian state of Bihar, has come an epidemic of smallpox.
+Background: Hard on the heels of a drought which has brought hunger and hardship to the Indian state of Bihar, has come an epidemic of smallpox.
 Smallpox coupled with malnutrition has taken a big toll of the population.

 Despite emergency vaccination programmes carried out by medical teams drafted into the area, many older people refuse to take the injections.
 Thousands are flocking to temples to pray for the lifting of the epidemic.